 Opportunities for Councillors around climate change

-Councillors are responsible for so many issues that it is important to frame climate change action in a positive way which draws upon the various co-benefits that actions would bring , for example in terms of reducing air pollution and improving public health, and tackling poverty and inequality.
-Ashden have developed really useful resource which examines the different co-benefits of tackling climate change, which canm be drawn upon to convince councillors to take strong climate action - https://www.ashden.org/programmes/co-benefits
+It is important to frame action on climate change to councillors in a positive way which relates to local issues and draws upon the various co-benefits that actions would bring , for example in terms of reducing air pollution and improving public health, and tackling poverty and inequality.
+Ashden have developed really useful resource which examines the different co-benefits of tackling climate change, which can be drawn upon to convince councillors to take strong climate action - https://www.ashden.org/programmes/co-benefits

 Improving energy efficiency in council buildings can save councils thousands of pounds on their energy bills while reducing greenhouse gas emissions resulting from heating.

 Further economic benefits arise from helping the unemployed or those on low incomes to heat their homes affordably, with fuel poverty costing the NHS approximately £1.4 billion a year.
 For example, Leeds City Region undertook a ‘Stern’ review for the region in 2012, showing that the region’s energy bill was £5.4bn with huge scope for savings through commercially viable energy action.